KaiyangZhao0603/Group2_Final-Project/README.md

 ## Data preprocess
 #### 1. Load and match data
 * note here that when loading mp3. music, if start_time=0, it will get an error: Input signal length=0 is too small to resample from.
 You can cut the audio to fix it (what we did) or other methods according to https://blog.csdn.net/sxf1061700625/article/details/128950827.
-* not all audio clips have valence and arousal, so we need to align them according to the song_ids first.
+* not all audio clips have valence and arousal, so we need to align them according to the 'song_ids' first.
 #### 2. Data augmentation (5406 songs in total)
 We tried augmentation methods including pitch shifting, adding background noise, reverb, and many kinds of filters.
-Finally, we chose pitch shifting and a lowpass filter (ladder filter), but we put the code of all of the augmentation methods in the utils.py.
+Finally, we chose pitch shifting and a lowpass filter (ladder filter), but we put the code of all of the augmentation methods in the `utils.py`.
 #### 3. Data split
 20% for test (1082)
 80% for training